ClarytyLLC/docs/src/docs/tutorials/pages/install-aiware-on-local-environment.md

 ### Step 5: Install the aiWARE Agent

-1. Now install the aiWARE-agent as a service using the following command
+1. Now install the aiWARE-agent as a service using the following command.

 ```
 curl -sfL https://get.aiware.com | sudo -E sh -